per-gron/shuriken/src/rs/README.md

 In this code, the return type of `EvenSquares` doesn't have a name.
 In fact, the easiest way to give a name to it would probably be to write `decltype(... the function body goes here ...))`.
 If this was to be exposed as a library function the implementation would have to be in the header file, which is not nice.

-To solve this type of problem, rs offers *eraser types* for the Publisher, Subscriber and Subscription concepts:
+To solve this type of problem, rs has *eraser types* for the Publisher, Subscriber and Subscription concepts:

 ```cpp
 Publisher<int> EvenSquares(int n) {